Menu

 Why It Matters

-Skilled nursing facilities provide extended rehabilitative care beyond care provided during an acute hospitalization.
-Medicare beneficiaries requiring SNF services are among the most vulnerable, and a high rate of patient admissions post-SNF discharge may indicate inadequate quality of care in the hospital and/or a lack of appropriate care coordination.
-Unplanned hospitalizations after discharge from an SNF are associated with negative outcomes, including increased mortality, for Medicare beneficiaries.
-Unplanned admissions can be prevented by standardizing and improving coordination of care and increasing support after SNF discharge.1,2
+Skilled nursing facilities provide extended rehabilitative care beyond the care provided during an acute hospitalization.
+Medicare beneficiaries requiring SNF services are among the most vulnerable, and a high rate of patient admissions post-SNF discharge may indicate inadequate quality of care in the hospital, the SNF, or a lack of appropriate care coordination.
+Unplanned hospitalizations after discharge from a SNF are associated with negative outcomes, including increased mortality, for Medicare beneficiaries.
+Unplanned admissions can be prevented by standardizing and improving care coordination and increasing support after SNF discharge.1,2

 Historical Results – National Averages